nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Given a user input that is intended to be parsed into an `EditPersonCommand`, a high level description of the parsing process is as follows:

 The first stage is to understand that user intends to invoke the `EditPersonCommand` and delegate the parsing to the specialised parser class, `EditPersonCommmandParser`.
 This step is done by the `AddressBookParser` class, which behaves like a "simple factory" via a giant "switch" statement.
-We will not discuss it in depth here as it is not very interesting.
+We will not discuss it in depth here.

 The second stage is to parse each parameter and flags.
 This work is delegated to the `typeParsingUtil` class, which is a utility class that contains many static methods that are responsible for parsing different types of user input that is reused across different command parsers.

-Then, the `EditPersonCommandParser` class is responsible for combining the results of the previous stage and construct the `EditPersonCommand` object.
+Then, the `EditPersonCommandParser` class is responsible for combining the results of the previous stage and constructing the `EditPersonCommand` object.

 Finally, the `EditPersonCommand` class is responsible for executing the command and updating the model accordingly.

 The following section will discuss the implementation of the later three groups of classes in more detail.

 ##### 1. ListEntry and ListEntryField class
-In TutorMates, Lesson and Person extends `ListEntry` class as they are displayed as items of the ___STUDENTS list___, ___SCHEDULE list___ respectively.
+In TutorMate, Lesson and Person extends `ListEntry` class as they are displayed as items of the ___STUDENTS list___, ___SCHEDULE list___ respectively.

 Each `ListEntry` object contains a list of `ListEntryField` objects, which are the fields of the `ListEntry` object.
 For example, a `Person` object contains a list of `ListEntryField` objects, which are the fields of the `Person` object, such as name, phone number, email address, etc.